Explore 2015 Research

 We are continuing recruitment for the 2 x 2 factorial trial until we have sufficient participants to provide evidence on the effects of the combination of hormone therapy and exercise on GTPS in post-menopausal women.
 It is thought that this trial will be completed by the end of 2017.
 The single arm RCT is fully recruited and the 12 month follow up will be completed by December 2016.

-Clinical characteristics of children with generalized joint hypermobility – 3 year follow up
+Characteristics of children with joint hypermobility – 3 year follow up

 |Funded by:||Zimmer Australia & Arthritis South Australia|